Classification Under Strategic Self-Selection: Problem setup

 where $P_\smplst$ is the empirical distribution over the training set $\smplst$.
 Note that $\prc_\grp$ depends on the classifier $f$ through the conditioning on (positive) predictions $\yhat=f(x)$. \squeeze

 Precision provides candidates a rough estimate of their likelihood of being hired, given that they pass the screening phase.
-By partitioning all candidates into $K$ `groups', as determined by $\grp$, candidates can obtain partially-individualized group-level information by querying $\prc_\grp$.\footnote{ Group variables $\grp$ can correspond to sensitive or protected variables, but are not necessarily such---rather, we think of them simply as the set of variables for which the firm chooses to (or must, e.g. due to regulation) report conditional statistics. } Interestingly, precision turns out to be sufficient for decision-making. \begin{proposition} Given a classifier $f$, the utility-maximizing application rule in Eq.~\eqref{eq:rational} admits the following simple form:
+By partitioning all candidates into $K$ `groups', as determined by $\grp$, candidates can obtain partially-individualized group-level information by querying $\prc_\grp$.\footnote{ One reason for having variables $x \setminus \grp$ that are not conditioned on is that they materialize only after application: for example, in the academic job market, whether a submitted paper is accepted or not, or the contents of a recommendation letter. } Interestingly, precision turns out to be sufficient for decision-making. \begin{proposition} Given a classifier $f$, the utility-maximizing application rule in Eq.~\eqref{eq:rational} admits the following simple form:

 \end{proposition} We defer all proofs to Appendix~\ref{appx:proofs}.
-Eq.~\eqref{eq:decision_rule-precision} holds under the mild condition that $P_S(\yhat=1 \mid \grp)>0$, i.e., as long as in each $\grp$, not all candidates are classified as negative. \footnote{ Note that precision accounts for a strict subset of the information in $\ptilde(y,\yhat \,|\, \grp)$, which is generally required for $a^*$ in Eq.~\eqref{eq:rational}. } Importantly, once beliefs are shaped by $\prc_\grp$, who applies---and who does not---becomes dependent on the learned $f$.
-When needed, we will use $a^*_\grp$ to denote applications under $\grp$. \squeeze
+Eq.~\eqref{eq:decision_rule-precision} holds under the mild condition that $P_S(\yhat=1 \mid \grp)>0$, i.e., as long as in each $\grp$, not all candidates are classified as negative.
+Importantly, once beliefs are shaped by $\prc_\grp$, who applies---and who does not---becomes dependent on the learned $f$. \footnote{ Note that precision accounts for a strict subset of the information in $\ptilde(y,\yhat \,|\, \grp)$, which is generally required for $a^*$ in Eq.~\eqref{eq:rational}. } This idea is illustrated in Fig.~\ref{fig:prc}.
+When needed, we will use $a^*_\grp$ to denote applications under $\grp$.
+Note Eq.~\eqref{eq:decision_rule-precision} implies that $a^*$ does not depend on screening outcomes. \squeeze

 \todo{need to say something about uncertainty remaining in $x \setminus \grp$?}

 \paragraph{Learning under self-selection.} Since the goal of screening is to reduce the load on testing, screening needs to be accurate on the pool of \emph{applicants}---not on the entire population of candidates.
 For a given classifier $f$, denote by $p^f$ its induced distribution over applicants, defined as: